 The challenges, goals, and amount to accomplish in any single school year can be overwhelming.
 When Dr. Angela Brooks-Rallins walked on campus for the first day as the new principal at Rodney D. Joslin Perspectives Charter school in Chicago, Illinois, she knew she had some work to do.
 It was the third quarter of the school year, and she was stepping into a new role with big goals and few relationships within the school.
 The staff felt unsettled, parents were skeptical, and students were frustrated.

 Dr. Brooks-Rallins knew she needed to make the time to be present with her teachers and staff and to change the culture by having the conversations that needed to happen.
 She began to partner with Fierce.
 For Dr. Brooks-Rallins, the most important challenge she faced was the fact that there had been a lot of turnover in the leadership of the school causing a general lack of trust.
-Because of this, collaboration suffered and the conversations amongst the staff were either one sided or avoided all together.
+Because of this, collaboration suffered and the conversations among the staff were either one sided or avoided all together.

 This week at the SAM Principal Conference we'll spend time engaging with principals who, like Dr. Brooks-Rallins, realize that their most important job as a principal is making time to be a leader for their teachers and staff.
 That the value they offer is being in the classroom, having the conversations, and engaging with learning that is happening in their school.